 Southern Company Gas serves approximately 4.5 million retail customers in seven states through utility subsidiaries Nicor Gas in Illinois, Atlanta Gas Light in Georgia, Virginia Natural Gas in Virginia, Elizabethtown Gas in New Jersey, Florida City Gas in Florida, Chattanooga Gas in Tennessee and Elkton Gas in Maryland.

-The retail operations division of Southern Company Gas serves 0.6 million energy customers and 1.2 million service contracts, marketing natural gas and related home services to retail customers in 15 states.
-The Houston-based wholesale services segment engages in natural gas storage and gas pipeline arbitrage and provides natural gas asset management and/or related logistics services for most of the company's utilities, as well as for non-affiliated companies.
-The midstream operations segment provides natural gas storage and related activities and develops and operates natural gas storage.
+Serving 0.6 million energy customers and holding 1.2 million warranty and leasing contracts, the retail operations segment of Southern Company Gas includes businesses that market natural gas or sell related home services to retail customers.
+The Houston-based wholesale services segment engages in natural gas sales and supply services, storage and capacity optimization, natural gas asset management and/or related logistics services for most of the company's utilities, as well as for non-affiliated utilities, producers, industrials and power generators.
+The midstream operations segment owns and operates non-utility storage and pipeline facilities, including high-deliverability underground natural gas storage and pipeline assets.

 PowerSecure is a pioneer in developing IDG power systems with sophisticated smart grid capabilities, including the ability to forecast demand and electronically deploy systems to deliver more efficient and environmentally friendly power at peak times, the ability to provide utilities with dedicated generation capacity for demand response purposes and the ability to provide customers with dependable standby power.